-Internet of Things has the potential to become an enabler for assistive technology devices by increasing accessibility support and services for people with disabilities.
+Internet of Things has the potential to become an enabler for assistive electronics devices by increasing accessibility support and services for people with disabilities.
 These include domains such as healthcare, education, independent and assisted living, mobility and navigation in public spaces among others.

 Mistral has the requisite skills for design and development of connected assistive electronic devices designed specifically to help people with vision loss or other disabilities.
 These include portable scanners for the visually impaired or screen magnifiers for low-vision computer users, braille tablets, audio aids among others.